 What to Expect: Starting PrEP

-Whether you’ve already made an appointment with your healthcare provider to get PrEP or you’re considering it, here are a few things you can expect before, during, and after your first appointment.
+Whether you’ve already made an appointment with your health care provider to get PrEP or you’re considering adding it to your self-care routine, here are a few things you can expect before, during, and after your first appointment.

 PrEP, short for pre-exposure prophylaxis, is a medicine that helps prevent HIV.
 When taken as prescribed, PrEP is highly effective at preventing HIV.
 However, PrEP is not for people who are living with HIV.

-Getting PrEP often requires an in-person visit with a healthcare provider.
-Contact your healthcare provider or a local health clinic to schedule an appointment.
-If you don’t have a healthcare provider, use the PrEP + Services Locator to search health clinics near you.
+Getting PrEP often requires an in-person visit with a health care provider.
+Contact your provider or a local health clinic to schedule an appointment.
+If you don’t have a health care provider, use the PrEP + Services Locator to search health clinics near you.

 Most health insurance plans, including MassHealth, cover the cost of PrEP, which includes clinic visits, prescriptions, and laboratory tests.
 Check with your insurance company to find out if your plan covers PrEP.